Charles Chamblis: Photography

-Commonly referred to as "The Pictureman" to locals, Chamblis was known for circling North Minneapolis neighborhoods, capturing everyday black life in the Twin Cities.
-During the 1970s, Chamblis started to make a career for himself as a photographer of Black life in Minneapolis, occasionally landing more reliable freelance gigs, including Insight News and Minnesota's Black Community.
+Chamblis captured everyday black life in the Twin Cities and was nicknamed "The Pictureman".
+During the 1970s, Chamblis started to make a career for himself as a photographer of black life in Minneapolis, occasionally landing more reliable freelance gigs, including Insight News and Minnesota's Black Community, a book by Walter R. Scott which recorded the local community and was published during the bicentennial.

 Several of Chamblis’ photographs depict musicians during the early years of the development of the funk rock subgenre the "Minneapolis sound."
-Often attributed to being pioneered by Prince in the 1970s, Chamblis captured Prince and his contemporaries Maurice McKinnies and the Champions, Edgar Murphy, and the Valdons."
+Often attributed to being pioneered by Prince in the 1970s, Chamblis captured Prince and his contemporaries Maurice McKinnies and the Champions, Edgar Murphy, and the Valdons.

 Community members who became subjects of his photographs described Chamblis as "friendly" and "talkative" and a regular attendee of social events.
 He was admired for capturing history and culture that was not documented in the mainstream.

 Death

 Chamblis was diagnosed with a rare blood disorder in 1985 and died in 1991.